 - Wait for the solution… Or

-- Try to fix it yourself, if you are developer or have PHP experience.
+- Try to fix it yourself, if you are a developer or have PHP experience.

 Fatal Error: Out of Memory…

 Typical errors you will discover like this, include famous PHP is Out of Memory error, that many users don’t understand at all.
-When you see this error don’t panic: you only need to increase available memory for PHP.
-In most cases server was configured to use 16M or 32M (standard values), but WordPress with several plugins will need more.
+When you see this error don’t panic: you only need to increase the available memory for PHP.
+In most cases, the server was configured to use 32M (standard values), but WordPress with several plugins will need more.
 So typically, 64M should be enough for anything.
 If you have more than 40-50 plugins, you could need more than that.

 Here are several methods for increasing PHP memory: